racerretrocoder/Chlorine.exe/C++/README.md

 ![img](pics/bitblt3.png)

 # IconHell.cpp
-Running this file draws alot of icons on the screen. this is executed just befor the end of the malware.
+Running this file draws alot of icons on the screen. this is executed just before bsod and beep, the end of the malware.
+Bitblt is still running when this happens, so it looks like the screen broke
 ![img](pics/iconhell.png)